p2635/playwright-the-internet/README.md

 # Test Approach

 - For automated checks, I have decided to learn and practise playwright
+- For other tests, I have no specific methodology than my own thinking

 ## Test 1 - The website has a fairly fast response (I'd say within 5-10 seconds)